Complex Eye Procedures

 2.)
 Secondary IOL implantation

-Cataract surgery is a very safe procedure with a high success rate.
-One very unusual complication can be that the cataract was successfully removed during the surgery, but the intraocular lens used to replace the natural lens lacked support for stable implantation.
-In that case, a second procedure is needed to implant the lens in an alternative fashion.
+Cataract surgery is safe with a high success rate.
+A rare complication occurs if the IOL lacks stable support.
+In such cases, a second procedure is required to implant the lens in an alternative way.

 3.)
 Reposition of dislocated IOL

-Intraocular lens (IOL) dislocation is a rare complication of cataract surgery where the lens moves out of place.
-The most common symptoms are a change in the vision, double vision, or seeing the edge of the lens implant.
+OL dislocation is a rare complication of cataract surgery, where the lens moves out of place.
+Common symptoms include vision changes, double vision, or seeing the lens implant’s edge.

 4.)
 Iris reconstruction